Ultimate Guide to Garden Fence Security

 Close-board / Featherboard Fencing

-This type of fencing is known for being strong and solid.
+This type of fencing for garden security is known for being strong and solid.
 It’s constructed with overlapping vertical feather-edge wooden boards.
 Featherboard fencing is most commonly used in back gardens.
 It’s not too expensive (but is not the cheapest either) and looks neat and attractive.
 Normally you would have this type of fencing standing at 6ft tall.
 However you will need to check with your local authority if there are any height restrictions on fencing in your area.

 Larch-Lap Panel Fencing